EducationalWave

 • Improved Investigations: By analyzing historical data and patterns, predictive policing can assist in allocating resources for more effective criminal investigations.

-Related Pros and Cons of Retiring in Georgia
+Related Pros and Cons of Owning a Party Bus

 Privacy and Civil Liberties Concerns